stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 * Any additional end-to-end tests we'd like to add to the pipeline?
 Some have been suggested in the area of making sure certain transcripts quantify out the other side for a particular diagnosis.
 * Should we include count quantification using `htseq-count` in the pipeline?
 * Is it a good idea/good investment of effort to remove absolute paths from the headers and leave just a relative path behind?
 For example, I think it would clean the header up significantly to change `/research/rgs01/project_space/zhanggrp/SJCloud/common/DataPreparation/RNA-Seq/PCGP-more-memory/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam` to `/XXX/data/SJAMLM7060_D/Output/SJAMLM7060_D.bam`.
 * This has just been an outstanding question of mine for a while — how big of an impact (if any at all) does the mismatch between the patch builds have?
-GENCODE v30 is built against `GRCh38.p12`, but obviously the no alt analysis set is derived from `GRCh38.p0` (with the PAR hard masked, the EBV chromosome added, etc.)?
+GENCODE v30 is built against `GRCh38.p12`, but obviously the no alt analysis set is derived from `GRCh38.p0` (with the pseudoautosomal regions hard masked, the EBV chromosome added, etc.)?
 * Should we be using `sha256` instead of `md5`?
 Just seems like using a non-broken hash algorithm would make sense.
 However, I'm not sure whether
   * the `sha256sum` tool is sufficiently widespread enough, and
   * the benefit is worth the cost of breaking from the current community norm.
 However, this could also be a good thing for us to be forward thinking.